-If a student opts out of the Protection Plan Coverage and their MacBook Air is damaged when it is returned, that student is responsible for all costs for repairs or replacement.
-If a student is covered under the plan, repairs are covered unless the student breaks the device more than once or causes intentional damage, in which case the student will pay for the repair.
+If a student opts out of the Optional Protection Plan and their MacBook Air is damaged when it is returned, that student is responsible for all costs for repairs or replacement.
+If a student is covered under the plan, repairs are covered unless the student breaks the device more than once, in which case the student will pay for the repair.